ddella/OpenSSL/Asymmetric Encryption and Decryption/README.md

 ```
 >Files `ecc-key.pem` and `rsa-key.pem` contains the respective private key.

-The files `ecc-file.bin` and `rsa-file.bin` should be identaical to the original file `file.bin`.
+The files `ecc-file.bin` and `rsa-file.bin` should be a copy of the original file `file.bin`.
 We'll do a simple digest on all three files and make sure all three values are identical.

 ```
 % openssl dgst -sha256 file.bin